Funding

 • A letter (maximum 2 pages) outlining the purpose of the visit, including a brief description of the area of intended collaboration, and the likely knowledge/skill, or collaborative outcome anticipated by the visit, and what impact the visit will likely have on their career

-• A 2-page biosketch
+• A 2-page NIH style biosketch

 • A letter from the hosting institution confirming support for the visit/exchange